LBargie/wind-turbine-prep/README.md

     - Pydantic and Pandera

        I'd use Pydantic to parse values passed as arguments to methods, functions, etc., for example the user inputs.
+Pandera would allow for checks against the timestamp formatting, for example, and reject the input if the format is not what is expected.
 I'd use Pandera to validate the dataframes passed as arguments to methods/functions (or read in from csv/database, etc.)

     - Logging